Dry Molded Fiber

 What is the cycle time of a system?

 The whole cycle is automated.
-With a holding time under 0.5 or even as low as 0,2 seconds, 11-17 kick-outs/min, and 3.5 seconds for the entire cycle, this process is up to 10 times faster than traditional fiber forming.
-And on par with plastics processing, but with significantly lower climate impact.
+For the PulPac Modula, the holding time is under 0.5 or even as low as 0.2 seconds, 11-17 kick-outs/min, and down to 3.5 seconds for the entire cycle.
+For the PulPac Scala, the differentiating factor is the cycle time which currently is 5.1 seconds.
+These processes are up to 10 times faster than traditional fiber forming and on par with plastics processing, but with significantly lower climate impact.

 What are the material costs?

 Different product demands different types of material (pulp, tissue, barrier) so we need to look more into detail on your specific product to estimate a price.
 For pulp, you can find a global price index on www.foex.fi.
 And general cost of the materials refers to market price.

 How do you separate the fibers?

 The separation of the fibers is done mechanically by milling the raw material.
 Fibers are then airlaid into a fluffy web and transported on a conveyor belt.